K3nQ/hydra_2/Simple_Test_Box_Energy_Simulation/README.md

 ### Description
 This file demonstrates a recommended workflow for creating a simple "shoe box" energy model with Honeybee.
 This is a good model to get started with Honeybee.
 It includes sliders to change the glazing ratio and some post-processing components to calculate the otuput EUI.
-It also includes an adjustable overhang that can be connected to the simulation.

 This file has been submitted by [chriswmackey](https://github.com/chriswmackey)